Jviscoding/Jviscoding/README.md

 > "The difference between a working application and a production-grade system lies in database integrity and predictable API lifecycles."

 * **Backend & API Design:** Crafting secure, stateless and session-based RESTful APIs using PHP, focusing on clean separation of concerns and robust authentication.
-* **Database Engineering:** Advanced PostgreSQL relational modeling, schema migrations, indexing strategies, and query optimization for high-performance data retrieval.
+* **Database Managing:** Advanced PostgreSQL relational modeling, schema migrations, indexing strategies, and query optimization for high-performance data retrieval.
 * **Frontend Architecture:** Building predictable, type-safe user interfaces with React and TypeScript, leveraging structured component hierarchies and efficient state management.

 ---